-- The iQ Group Global Ltd ("TIGG") (previously iQnovate Ltd) (NSX:IQG) is a scientifically driven life science asset management organization.
+- iQnovate (NSX:IQN) is a scientifically driven life science asset management organization.
 It has strong organic research and development capability.
-This enables TIGG to conceptualize, source, validate and commercialize biotechnology assets that have potentially disruptive outcomes, thus advancing human health. - iQX (NSX:IQX) is a listed investment and funds management company specializing in the life science sector.
+This enables iQnovate to conceptualize, source, validate and commercialize biotechnology assets that have potentially disruptive outcomes, thus advancing human health. - iQX (NSX:IQX) is a listed investment and funds management company specializing in the life science sector.
 Its team includes investment managers, physicians and scientists who are committed to eradicating disease through capital investment. iQX Investment Services Pty Ltd, a wholly owned subsidiary, is the holder of the Australian Financial Services License.
 It is the fund manager for the iQ Series 8 Life Science Fund.
-The Fund is now closed and invested in the areas of biotechnology innovations. - FarmaForce (ASX:FFC) is a contract sales organization that provides results-driven pharmaceutical sales and patient support solutions to the Australian healthcare market. - iQ3Corp (ASX:IQ3) is a boutique life science corporate finance and advisory firm, providing services exclusively to life science companies and advising them on their most critical strategic corporate decisions, including initial public offerings, capital raising, restructurings and recapitalizations, M&A and corporate strategy. - Clinical Research Corporation, or "CRC," provides strategic clinical development and medical affairs services to the bioscience industry throughout the entire drug development life cycle. - iQ Capital is an early stage United States-based investment banking business dedicated to raising capital for the biosciences sector. - Life Science Biosensor Diagnostics Pty Ltd (referred to as the "Licensor") is a subsidiary of both The iQ Group Global Ltd (81% ownership) and iQX (19% ownership).
+The Fund is now closed and invested in the areas of biotechnology innovations. - FarmaForce (ASX:FFC) is a contract sales organization that provides results-driven pharmaceutical sales and patient support solutions to the Australian healthcare market. - iQ3Corp (ASX:IQ3) is a boutique life science corporate finance and advisory firm, providing services exclusively to life science companies and advising them on their most critical strategic corporate decisions, including initial public offerings, capital raising, restructurings and recapitalizations, M&A and corporate strategy. - Clinical Research Corporation, or "CRC," provides strategic clinical development and medical affairs services to the bioscience industry throughout the entire drug development life cycle. - iQ Capital is an early stage United States-based investment banking business dedicated to raising capital for the biosciences sector. - Life Science Biosensor Diagnostics Pty Ltd (referred to as the "Licensor") is a subsidiary of both iQnovate (81% ownership) and iQX (19% ownership).
 The Licensor owns the worldwide rights to the Biosensor Platform technology, including the rights licensed to us.
 The Licensor currently owns 99.1% of our outstanding shares of common stock and will own a majority of our outstanding common stock after this offering.